Explore the Program

 A Completed Application Form

 Transcripts must show a GPA of at least a 3.0.
 In exceptional cases, applicants whose undergraduate GPA is below 3.0 may be admitted.
-Each program area gives meaningful consideration to the applicant's graduate GPA, recommendations, professional experience and reasons for pursuing a graduate program, as well as to the diversity of the student body.
+We give meaningful consideration to the applicant's graduate GPA, recommendations, professional experience and reasons for pursuing a graduate program, as well as to the diversity of the student body.

 A Personal Statement

-- Academic and research interests, as well as your professional goals
+- Professional, Academic and/or research interests, and goals

 - Life experiences that have influenced your desire to study language, culture, and curriculum at a social-justice-oriented institution.